 All subjects in photographs or videos have given consent; including parental/guardian/carer consent for children.

 All material is anonymised, using pseudonyms and removing identifying details, unless the child is over 16 and has specifically requested that their own name be used.

 We are happy for you to download and/or reproduce materials from this site.
 Please do cite the source and the author of the picture or story.
 For example:

 Jones, L. (2016).
 It’s all about love [photo flip book].
 Retrieved from https:///migrantchildstorytelling.org/the-pictures

 The MigrantChildStorytelling Project is supported by the Rights and Opportunities Foundation, a non-profit, non-governmental organization based on the principles of human rights with the mission of improving the world through education, humanitarian assistance and environmental protection.

-This website is constructed and administered by Lynne Jones – an aid worker, doctor and writer who has worked with migrant children in Europe and Central America for the last three years and Luke Pye – an international development consultant whose most recent work has been for UNESCO’s International Institute for Educational Planning, focused on strengthening conflict and disaster risk management capacities in the education sector in Uganda.
+This website is constructed and administered by Lynne Jones – an aid worker, doctor and writer who has worked with migrant children in Europe and Central America since 2015, and Luke Pye – an education in emergencies professional whose work, including for the United Nations, has focused on East Africa .